 Probably in part due to widespread misunderstanding of their meaning, these symbolic penalties were removed from the endowment ceremony in 1990.

-Critics often claim that these symbolic penalties were stolen from the three degrees or rituals of Freemasonry by Joseph Smith after he was initiated as a Freemason.
-It is beyond the scope of this post to sort out the relationship between the endowment ceremony and the masonic rituals (though I do have some ideas on the topic).
+Critics often claim that these symbolic penalties were plagiarized from the three degrees or rituals of Freemasonry by Joseph Smith after he was initiated as a Freemason.
+It is beyond the scope of this post to sort out the relationship between the endowment ceremony and masonic ritual (though I do have some ideas on the topic).

-Let it suffice for now to say that although it is apparently true that the temple penalties were nearly identical to some of the penal signs used in Freemasonry, the use of symbolic gestures to represent penalties is much more ancient than both Freemasonry ritual and Joseph Smith’s 1842 introduction of the temple endowment.
+Let it suffice for now to say that although it is apparently true that the symbolic temple penalties were nearly identical to some of the penal signs used in Freemasonry, the use of gestures to represent penalties is much more ancient than both masonic ritual and Joseph Smith’s 1842 introduction of the temple endowment.

 When swearing an oath or entering into a covenant with God, ancient people would sometimes make symbolic gestures representing various gruesome ways in which life might be taken.
 The implication was that the person would rather voluntarily allow their own life to be taken than to violate their solemn promises or obligations.

 This appears in the Old Testament in the Book of Ruth, wherein Ruth swore an oath to stay with her mother-in-law Naomi: